Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Number of Rounds for Re-Initialization

-\fakeparagraph{Settings} In these experiments, we re-initialize the network every $n$ rounds under different partial updating settings to determine a heuristic rule for setting $n$.
+\fakeparagraph{Settings} In these experiments, we re-initialize the model every $n$ rounds under different partial updating settings to determine a heuristic rule to set the number of rounds for re-initialization.
 We conduct experiments on VGGNet using CIFAR10 dataset, with different amounts of training samples $\{|\mathcal{D}^1|,|\delta\mathcal{D}^r|\}$ and different updating ratios $k$.
-Every $n$ rounds, the network is (re-)initialized again from a same random network (as mentioned in \ref{sec:app_fullupdating}), then partially updated in the next $n$ rounds with Alg. \ref{alg:rewind}.
+Every $n$ rounds, the model is (re-)initialized again from a same random model (as mentioned in \ref{app:fullupdating}), then partially updated in the next $n$ rounds with Alg. \ref{alg:dpu}.
 We choose $n=1,5,10,20$.
-Specially, $n=1$ means that the network is partially updated from the same random network every round.
+Specially, $n=1$ means that the model is partially updated from the same random model every round, \ie without reusing the learned knowledge at all.
 Each experiment runs three times using random data samples.

-\fakeparagraph{Results} We plot the mean and the standard deviation of the test accuracy along rounds in \figref{fig:partial_reinit} and \figref{fig:partial_reinit_v}, respectively.
-By comparing $n=1$ with other settings, we can conclude that within a certain number of rounds, the current deployed network $\bm{w}^{r-1}$ (\ie the network from the last round) is a better starting point for Alg. \ref{alg:rewind} than a randomly initialized network, \ie partially updating from the last round may yield a higher accuracy than partially updating from a random network with the same training effort.
-This is straightforward, since such a network is already pretrained on a subset of the currently available data samples, and the previous learned knowledge could help in the new training process.
-Since any newly collected samples are continuously stored in the server, complete information about all past data samples is available.
+\fakeparagraph{Results} We plot the mean test accuracy along rounds in \figref{fig:partial_reinit}.
+By comparing $n=1$ with other settings, we can conclude that within a certain number of rounds, the current deployed model $\bm{w}^{r-1}$ (\ie the model from the last round) is a better starting point for Alg. \ref{alg:dpu} than a randomly initialized model.
+In other word, partially updating from the last round may yield a higher accuracy than partially updating from a random model with the same training effort.
+This is straightforward, since such a model is already pretrained on a subset of the currently available data samples, and the previous learned knowledge could help the new training process.
+Since all newly collected samples are continuously stored in the server, complete information about the past data samples is available.
 This also makes our setting different from continual learning setting, which aims at avoiding catastrophic forgetting without accessing (at least not all) old data.

-Each time the network is re-initialized, the new partially updated network may suffer from an accuracy drop.
-Although this accuracy drop may be relieved if we carefully tune the partial updating training scheme every time, this is not feasible regarding the large number of updating rounds.
-However, we can simply avoid such an accuracy drop by not updating the network if the validation accuracy does not increase compared to the last round (as discussed in \secref{sec:experiment}).
-Note that in this situation, the partially updated weights (as well as the random seed for re-initialization) still need to be sent to the edge devices, since this is an on-going training process.